Enjoy the natural beauty of Edward Ball Wakulla Springs State Park

 As a coastal barrier peninsula, St. Joseph provides excellent opportunities for bird watching with more than 240 species sighted in the park.

-Ponce De Leon State Park offers a perfect place for a picnic and a cool swim
+Ponce De Leon Springs State Park offers a perfect place for a picnic and a cool swim

 Just outside the Walton County line is one of the coolest places to take a dip in a spring, Ponce de Leon Springs State Park.
 As the water stays a constant 68 degrees Fahrenheit year-round, both locals and visitors enjoy this nature-made swimming pool, which is a convergence of two underground water flows, producing 14 million gallons of water daily.

-Enjoy the indigenous beauty of Florida Caverns State Park
+Explore under and above the earth at Florida Caverns State Park

 Boasting more than 1,300 acres, the Florida Caverns State Park has a much to offer visitors interested in the exploring the outdoors.